Pulapre Balakrishnan: Early life and education

+Academic work

 Pulapre has written in the professional journals and is the author of the books ‘Pricing and Inflation in India’ (OUP India, 1991), ‘Economic Growth in India: History and Prospect’ (OUP India, 2010) and 'Politics Trumps Economics' along with Bimal Jalan.
-Balakrishnan has held appointments at Worcester College Oxford, the Indian Statistical Institute at Delhi and the Indian Institute of Management at Kozhikode.
+Balakrishnan has held appointments at Worcester College Oxford, the Indian Statistical Institute at Delhi, the Indian Institute of Management at Kozhikode, and Ashoka University in Haryana.
 He has served as Country Economist for Ukraine at the World Bank and been consultant to the International Labour Organisation, the Reserve Bank of India and the United Nations Development Program.
 He has for over two decades intervened in the public debate on India's economy via his popular writings.
 He is the recipient of the Malcolm Adiseshiah Award for Distinguished Contribution to Development Studies (2014).